 Don’t be a vaccine denier, but don’t be a vaccine drone either.
 And finally, if there is something you don’t like something about a particular vaccine, vocalize it and help spread awareness about it but don’t blanket it to all vaccines (because they are likely made differently).
 However, be patient and understand that science is always trying to develop better ways of doing things.

 One more thing before I let you go.
 A while back, there were concerns raised regarding glyphosate in some vaccines.
 Scary stuff!
 Of course, this rumor was started by the anti-chemical group Moms Across America when they announced that a study that they commissioned found trace amounts of glyphosate in several vaccines.
 In fact, the study (A Samsel and S Seneff, Journal of Biological Physics and Chemistry 2017;17:8-32) suggests that the MMR-II (measles, mumps, and rubella) contains roughly 3.74 parts per billion and that several other popular vaccines contained some as well.
 However, it should be noted that the reliability of those tests has been questioned by many.
-In fact, based on what I have reviewed, the scenario they paint seems highly unlikely.
+Based on what I have reviewed, the scenario they paint seems highly unlikely.

 With that being said, they did support the claim with a statement from MIT scientist Dr. Stephanie Seneff, who added that “glyphosate could easily be present in vaccines due to the fact that certain vaccine viruses (including measles in MMR and flu virus) are grown on gelatin derived from the ligaments of pigs fed heavy doses of glyphosate in their GMO feed.
 Livestock feed is allowed to have up to 400 PPM of glyphosate residues by the EPA, thousands of times higher than has been shown to cause harm in numerous studies.”
 This is sometimes true, but the statement is also a little misleading.
 “Could easily be” doesn’t necessarily mean “is.”

 And with that, I think it’s only responsible to point out that most vaccines are grown in cells in serum-free nutrient media and independent and supporting studies demonstrating the presence of glyphosate in vaccines are not there (that I know of).
-Additionally, this wouldn’t be the first time that Moms Across America would make a false claim.
+Additionally, this wouldn’t be the first time Moms Across America made a false claim.
 Of course, it is something to keep an eye out for and if I have missed something, then, by all means, send it my way.

 Here is some additional reading material to consider: